Start Printed Page 1

 Request for Exemption

-On April 19, 2017, Morgan Stanley submitted, on behalf of its subsidiaries Wells Fargo Clearing Services, LLC (“WFCS”) and Wells Fargo Advisors Financial Network, LLC (“FiNet”), a request for an exemption from the rule to Treasury, the FDIC, and, as the primary financial regulatory agencies for MSSB, the Securities and Exchange Commission (“SEC”) and the Commodity Futures Trading Commission (“CFTC”), which Morgan Stanley supplemented with information provided on March 5, 2019, in response to questions from the FDIC, and on June 26, 2019, and August 30, 2019, in response to questions from Treasury.
+On August 14, 2018, Wells Fargo & Company submitted, on behalf of its subsidiaries Wells Fargo Clearing Services, LLC (“WFCS”) and Wells Fargo Advisors Financial Network, LLC (“FiNet”), a request for an exemption from the rule to Treasury, the FDIC, and, as the primary financial regulatory agencies for WFCS and FiNet, the Securities and Exchange Commission (“SEC”) and the Commodity Futures Trading Commission (“CFTC”), which Wells Fargo supplemented with information provided on March 5, 2019, in response to questions from the FDIC, and on June 26, 2019, and August 30, 2019, in response to questions from Treasury.

-Furthermore, MSSB is not registered with the CFTC as a swap dealer or a futures commission merchant; the lack of these registrations restricts its ability to transact in certain types of QFCs, including OTC derivatives.
-Finally, Morgan Stanley asserted that the extent and nature of its business with respect to client activity QFCs, as described above, support its view that granting the requested exemption would not impair or impede the FDIC's ability to exercise its rights under section 210(c)(8), (9), and (10) of the Act.
+Furthermore, neither WFCS nor FiNet is registered with the CFTC as a swap dealer or a futures commission merchant; the lack of these registrations restricts their ability to transact in certain types of QFCs, including OTC derivatives.
+Finally, Wells Fargo asserted that the extent and nature of WFCS' and FiNet's businesses with respect to client activity QFCs, as described above, support its view that granting the requested exemption would not impair or impede the FDIC's ability to exercise its rights under section 210(c)(8), (9), and (10) of the Act.

 Treasury received a final recommendation from the FDIC, prepared in consultation with the SEC and CFTC, regarding the exemption request, and, after consultation with the FDIC, Treasury is making the determination discussed below.

 Evaluation of the Exemption Request